jamesatracy/Backbone.php/readme.md

 --------

 *0.2.0*
-* Converted unit tests to phpunit.
+* Converted existing unit tests to phpunit.
-* Removed the modules that supported the custom testing framework: BackboneTest and TestSuite.
+* Removed modules: BackboneTest and TestSuite.
+* Updated and improved the blog example application.

 *0.1.1*
 * Added methods method() and getData() to Request.